Abundance theorem for surfaces over imperfect fields: Introduction

 \begin{thm} Let $k$ be a field of positive characteristic.
 Let $(X, \Delta)$ be a log canonical surface over $k$, where $\Delta$ is an effective $\R$-divisor.
 Let $f:X \to S$ be a proper $k$-morphism to a scheme $S$ which is separated and of finite type over $k$.
 If $K_X+\Delta$ is $f$-nef, then $K_X+\Delta$ is $f$-semi-ample. \end{thm}

-If $k$ is a perfect field, then Theorem~\ref{0abundance} immediately follows from the case where $k$ is algebraically closed.
+If $k$ is a perfect field, then Theorem~\ref{0abundance} immediately follows from the case when $k$ is algebraically closed.
 Thus the essential difficulty appears only when $k$ is an imperfect field.

-Even if we work over algebraically closed fields of positive characteristic, we often encounter varieties over imperfect fields.
+There are some advantages to study varieties over imperfect fields, even if one works over an algebraically closed field of positive characteristic.
 For instance, given a fibration between smooth varieties of positive characteristic, general fibres are not smooth in general, whilst the generic fibre is always a regular scheme (e.g. quasi-elliptic surfaces).

-On the other hand, there is a possibility to find new phenomena appearing only in positive characteristic by studying the surface theory over imperfect fields.
-Indeed, Schr\"{o}er discovered a $3$-dimensional del Pezzo fibration $f:X \to C$ with $R^1f_*\MO_X \neq 0$ by studying del Pezzo surfaces over imperfect fields (cf. \cite{Schroer}, \cite{Maddock}).
+On the other hand, there is a possibility to find new phenomena appearing only in positive characteristic by studying geometry over imperfect fields.
+Indeed, Schr\"{o}er succeeded to discover a three-dimensional del Pezzo fibration $f:X \to C$ with $R^1f_*\MO_X \neq 0$ by studying del Pezzo surfaces over imperfect fields (cf. \cite{Schroer}, \cite{Maddock}).